appleneil/storybook-react/README.md

 ## Install

 After cloning the project, run the following commands in the project directory:
-- `npm install`, in order to install node dependencies
+- `yarn install`, in order to install node dependencies
-- `npm run storybook`, in order to start the project, this will open up a tab in your navigator
+- `yarn run storybook`, in order to start the project, this will open up a tab in your navigator